- Written by Dr.Mehmet Demircioglu

 Topical finasteride still needs disclosure

 Topical finasteride causes confusion because it is applied to the scalp, so some patients think it never matters elsewhere.
-I would not rely on that assumption for donation screening.
+I do not rely on that assumption for donation screening.
 Some topical medication can be absorbed, and donation services may ask about the active ingredient rather than your personal estimate of absorption.

 If you use a topical finasteride spray, gel, compounded solution, or combined minoxidil and finasteride product, disclose it as finasteride use.
 Do not answer the donation questionnaire as if it were ordinary shampoo.
 Bring the exact bottle, prescription, or ingredient list to the hair transplant consultation as well.
 Online compounded hair loss products can contain several active ingredients, and patients may not remember all of them accurately.